Discovering the Joy of Mantrailing: A Guide for Dog Owners

 Scent Detection / Nosework

-This involves a dog searching for specific odours (e.g. trained scents like oils, herbs, or other defined smells), often in indoor or controlled outdoor environments.
-Dogs learn to locate the source of a particular odour, which may be hidden in containers, luggage, or other hiding places.
-UK clubs and organisations offering scent detection make it fairly accessible to many owners.
+This involves a dog searching for specific odours, like trained scents such as oils, herbs, or other defined smells.
+This often happens in indoor or controlled outdoor environments.
+Dogs learn to locate the source of a particular odour, which may be hidden in containers, luggage, or other places.
+UK clubs and organisations offering scent detection make it accessible to many owners.

-Who it suits: dogs who enjoy mental challenge, sniff-and-search games, and structured tasks — good for enrichment, especially when weather or space limit walks.
+Who it suits: Dogs who enjoy mental challenges, sniff-and-search games, and structured tasks.
+It’s great for enrichment, especially when weather or space limits walks.

 Tracking